bladedancer/training/01_ModelFirst/Readme.md

 Create a "Contact" model.
 ![ModelNewView](./imgs/localhost_8080_console_project_models_new.png)

-Add the fields cid, firstname, lastname and salutation:
+Add the fields cid, firstname, lastname, salutation, and email:
 ![ModelFieldsView](./imgs/localhost_8080_console_project_models_create.png)

 No need to create the APIs for the model as we'll generate flow based endpoints later.